wavemotion-dave/StellaDS/README.md

 # StellaDS - PHOENIX EDITION
 StellaDS - An Atari 2600 VCS Emulator for the DS/DSi To use this emulator, you must use compatibles rom with a26/bin format.
-Twilight Menu++ wants to see the file extension be .a26 (you can just rename .bin)
+If you want to launch the games directly via Twilight Menu++, you will need the file extension to be .a26 (you can just rename .bin).
+If you are just launching the StellaDS.nds emulator directly, you can load either .bin or .a26 extensions fine.

 _**Have you played Atari today?!**_

 Features :
 -----------------------
-High level of compatibility to make games playable.
+A solid level of compatibility to make games playable.
 Most games you remember fondly run full speed on a DSi in native 134MHz mode.
 For the older DS-LITE and DS-PHAT, many of the simple 8k, 4k and 2k games will play perfectly More sophisticated bank-switching schemes really require the DSi for the best experience.

-See compatibility.txt for a full list of the ROMS supported.
-Generally these are going to be NTSC No-Intro or ROMHUNTER roms (the good ones!).
+Generally the internal database uses the NTSC No-Intro or ROMHUNTER roms (these are the good ones!).

 * Full console emulation including Reset, Select, Difficulty Switches, TV Type.
 * Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more